 57% of donors that give online watch a video before donating and will give more over time if they can see and hear the end results of their donations.

-Snapchat allows you to show your supporters exactly what goes on within your organization and how their donations will be used with live updates posted to the “My Story” section that expire after 24 hours.
-This immediate engagement acts an an exclusive update for supporters, and lets you show the daily ins and outs of your organization that may not otherwise be seen.
+Snapchat allows you to show your supporters exactly what goes on within your organisation and how their donations will be used with live updates posted to the “My Story” section that expire after 24 hours.
+This immediate engagement acts an an exclusive update for supporters, and lets you show the daily ins and outs of your organisation that may not otherwise be seen.

 5. Shortened subject headers in email have the highest engagement rates.
 (21% vs 15%)